the-quetzal-community/approved-spaces/README.md

-We've reviewed each of these creative spaces and deemed each one to be available under an [Approved License](https://the.quetzal.community/approved-licenses) where users can export their creations and retain free usage rights over their work.
+We've reviewed each of these creative spaces and deemed each one to be available under an [Approved License](https://the.quetzal.community/approved-licenses) where users can share their creations and retain free usage rights over their work.

 Know of any other spaces?
 Let us know so we can add them to the list!